A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Levels of Data Agents

-$\bullet$ \textit{From L2 to L3: Transfer of Task Dominance.} The transition from L2 to L3 marks a revolutionary leap where data agents evolve from procedural executors into versatile dominators capable of managing diverse and comprehensive data-related tasks.
-This leap involves a shift in task dominance: while L2 data agents operate within human-designed pipelines for specific subtasks, L3 data agents interpret high-level user intentions to autonomously orchestrate end-to-end pipelines across diverse tasks.
-Conditional autonomy emerges under human supervision, transferring primary responsibility to data agents and necessitating new accountability frameworks.

-$\bullet$ \textit{From L3 to L4: Removing Supervision.} Advancing to L4 presents the transition from supervised to unsupervised operation and from reactive to proactive engagement.
-Through this leap, data agents achieve unsupervised reliability, continuously monitoring Data + AI ecosystems to autonomously identify and tackle valuable tasks, shifting humans from cautious supervisors to fully delegating onlookers.

-$\bullet$ \textit{From L4 to L5: Innovating and Pioneering.} The final leap enables generative capabilities, where data agents innovate novel methodologies and pioneer new paradigms to advance the frontiers of data management, preparation and analysis, beyond applying existing techniques.
-As L5 data agents are envisioned to demonstrate unmatched expertise and creativity, this final leap eliminates human involvement.
+The leaps across levels mark data agents' progression in intelligence and autonomy, alongside shifting human–agent roles.
+Understanding these transitions is key to recognizing the technical and conceptual challenges.

+As summarized in Figure~\ref{fig:leaps}, the initial L0$\rightarrow$L1 leap introduces assisted intelligence, shifting humans from solo practitioners to users of query-responsive assistants.
+The L1$\rightarrow$L2 leap gains data agents with perception, evolving from stateless responders to procedural executors that can perceive data environments and adapt to feedback.
+Following this, the L2$\rightarrow$L3 leap marks the critical transfer of task dominance, moving data agents from executing human-defined pipelines to autonomous orchestration for versatile and comprehensive data-related tasks.
+Next, the L3$\rightarrow$L4 leap eliminates supervision, shifting humans to onlookers.
+The final L4$\rightarrow$L5 leap envisions generative data agents inventing methodologies beyond merely applying existing ones to advance data science and analytics.

-The progression from L0 to L5 outlines an evolutionary trajectory for data agents, characterized by a systematic shift in responsibility and a progressive enhancement of data agent autonomy.
-By introducing this shared vocabulary, our taxonomy provides a structured framework for analyzing the current landscape, assessing developments, and identifying the critical challenges at the frontier of data agent research.
-Building on this foundation, we next review literature on data agents, organized and guided by this hierarchical taxonomy.
+This taxonomy offers a unified lens for analyzing the current landscape of data agents and identifying critical challenges.
+Building on this foundation, we next review the literature, organized and guided by this hierarchical taxonomy.